Kirsten Cavanaugh, Saskatoon Public School Division and Dr. Janet Okoko, College of Education, University of Saskatchewan

-Recently arrived refugee children face many challenges when adapting to their new country and schools along with their parents who are may be looking for work, attempting to learn English and adapting to different cultural norms.
-For these families, the lack of familiarity with the Canadian school system and implicit expectations and norms can be a struggle.
+Recently arrived refugee children face many challenges when adapting to their new country and schools along with their parents who may be looking for work, attempting to learn English, and adapting to a different culture.
+For these families, the experience with war, lack of familiarity with the Canadian school system and implicit expectations and norms can be a struggle.
 Without strong in-school supports, these children are at risk of failing socially or academically.
-The purpose of this project is to understand the refugee experience with at-home learning to strengthen our supports for student success.
+The purpose of this project is to explore the experience of Syrian refugee families with at-home learning and establish ways of strengthening our supports for student success.

 Strong relationships between families and schools must take place to support all our learners.
 Never have these co-operative relations been as important as they are during COVID 19 pandemic when our students were expected to attend to learning with the help of their parents.

 By speaking with families directly, the researchers hoped to establish the unique barriers that refugee families were facing and recommend avenues for support.
 Using a short survey, followed by open-ended interviews with families, the research identified the following themes: